 No. Unlike anabolic steroids or SARMs, the Ipamorelin and CJC-1295 dac peptide stack does not suppress endogenous testosterone or hormone production.
 There’s typically no need for post cycle therapy (PCT) when using Ipamorelin and CJC-1295 responsibly.

 Yes.
 Women often respond well to the Ipamorelin and CJC-1295 dac stack for skin health, lean mass retention, fat loss, and recovery.
 It avoids androgenic side effects common with anabolic steroids.
+Dosing may be slightly lower for women as opposed to men.

 ➤ How soon will I see results?